-As we navigate through the first weeks and months of 2021 our primary objective is to maintain standards of service and supply to customers, wherever they are.
+As we navigate through the first months of 2021 our primary objective is to maintain standards of service and supply to customers, wherever they are.

 Processes for exporting and importing changed on 1st January 2021.
-We anticipate further uncertainty and possible delays at borders.
+We have experienced uncertainty and delays at borders.
 Delivery lead-times have been extended, temporarily, by an extra day for customers in Ireland, Northern Ireland, and Europe.

 We have thorough warehousing and stocking procedures in place, both for finished goods and raw materials.
 In addition we have built larger than normal supplies of critical raw materials.